guymarshall/diskovery/README.md

 # diskovery

-**diskovery** is an open-source data recovery tool written in Rust.
+**diskovery** is an open-source Linux data recovery tool written in Rust.

 ## 🚧 Project Status